Traditional Media Coverage Fuels Social Media

 The results show that consumers rely on credible, third-party content more than branded content or user-generated content when making decisions.
 In fact, third-party content was the only content type to exhibit a strong lift in all three areas of the purchase cycle — making the press coverage that PR strategy secures more strategic than ever.

-Plus, media coverage is more viral and sharable than branded content.
+Plus, media coverage is more viral than branded content.
 Many of those shares also serve as social testimonials.
 They also generate valuable links, which can help raise the visibility of your branded website.
 In other words, Traditional Media Still Matters.

 The quest for greater online visibility and influence is driving the integration of marketing, public relations and public affairs, which puts a premium on strategic planning and opportunism.
 Those changes will accelerate as information technologies continue to converge and new channels fragment the media world even more.